 (b) notify any relevant risk management authorities.

-The need to investigate a particular flood is determined case-by-case considering factors such as the likely source of the flood and the number of properties affected.
+The need to investigate a particular flood is decided case-by-case, considering factors such as the likely source of the flood and the number of properties affected.
 Generally these reports will include the following: